Kehrlann/carvel-demo/slides/slides.md

 ## Deploy apps on Kubernetes following the Unix Philosophy

-Daniel Garnier-Moiroux
+🍃 Daniel Garnier-Moiroux, Engineer @ VMware

-Swiss Cloud Native Day, 2023-09-21
+🗻🇨🇭 Swiss Cloud Native Day, 2023-09-21

+---
+# Disclaimer 📄

+🔭 This is an overview, very partial

+🧑‍💻I'm more of a "Developer", not much of an "Operator"

 ---
 # The plan